 The County Office employs budget control by object codes and by individual appropriation accounts.
 Budgets are prepared on the modified accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board.
 The budgets are revised during the year by the Board of Education to provide for revised priorities.
 Expenditures cannot legally exceed appropriations by major object code.
-The originally adopted and final revised budgets for the County School Service, Special Education Pass-Through, and Child Development Funds are presented as Required Supplementary Information.
+The originally adopted and final revised budgets for the County School Service and the Special Education Pass-Through Funds are presented as Required Supplementary Information.
 The basis of budgeting is the same as GAAP.

-B - Schedule of Changes in the Net OPEB Liability and Related Rations
+B - Schedule of Changes in the Net OPEB Liability and Related Ratios

 GASB 75 requires presentation of the 10-year history of changes in the Net OPEB Liability.
-However, since this is the initial year of implementation, only one year is currently available.
+However, since June 30, 2018 was the first year of implementation, only two years is currently available.